It’s the only job in the world where you don’t need to apply or sit through an interview.

 If you have a question to which you don’t know the answer, like how to clear up that particularly nasty nappy rash or what’s the best remedy for teething, there’s bound to be someone who can help.

-Think of the virtual advice I mentioned earlier but instead of talking to someone through a screen, they are real, live actual people who might even become life-long friends.
+Think of the virtual advice I mentioned earlier but instead of talking to someone through a screen, they are real, live actual people who will likely become friends.

 You Are Enough

 Despite everything I have said above, there will be times when it all becomes too much.

 I think any mama who claims she has never once stopped and wondered whether she is cut out for this job is telling a lie.